luke-park/SecureCompatibleEncryptionExamples/README.md

 compatible.

 ## Test Vector
-I used the following result of `encryptString` as a test vector.
+The following result of `encryptString` was used as a test vector.
 > +0ACFp6Q6l7ZruERTYgJpElm0aI/E6spg1fVmHNzzaBhZKmqx+5no0ieoVK0h/Fhpw==

 When decrypted using the password "world", the result should be "hello".
 I